Overcoming Rejection: Proven Ways to Really Thrive in the Modern Job Market

 One of the most critical factors in overcoming rejection and thriving in the job market is your mindset.
 How you perceive rejection and how you respond to it can make all the difference.

 It’s easy to let rejection make you feel powerless or inadequate.
 But remember, the algorithms and biases that might work against you are not infallible.
-They work best when you’re feeling down and unsure of yourself, but they lose their power when you’re aware of your strengths and confident in what you can offer.
+They work best when you’re feeling down and unsure of yourself.
+They lose their power when you’re aware of your strengths and confident in what you can offer.

 A positive mindset doesn’t mean ignoring the challenges or pretending everything is perfect.
 It’s about recognizing the difficulties but choosing to focus on what you can control.
 It’s about seeing rejection not as a final judgment but as feedback—a stepping stone to something better.